Course Syllabus 2020-2021 Kemp

 I am excited to be teaching this course and working with each of you individually as well as the class as a whole as we spend the next nine months (don’t worry...it will fly by; you’ll see) experiencing, recording, thinking deeply and responding to the events that unfold locally, nationally and internationally.
 Even more exciting to me is that, after years of teaching, I know that each of you will grow and progress over the course of the year and I look forward to bearing witness.
 My request of you is to be open to the learning.
 Look to me for guidance, but also find it within yourself to realize your own potential.

 - Unit I: News and Investigative Writing

-We will examine and discuss the influence and dilemmas of investigative reporting as we read Bob Woodward’s All the President’s Men.
+We will examine and discuss the influence and dilemmas of investigative reporting as we read excerpts from Bob Woodward’s All the President’s Men, John Carreyrou’s Bad Blood and other news articles.
 Through readings, discussions and supplemental article analyses, we will ponder the following questions:

 To which code of ethics should all journalists adhere?

 Is it possible for the press to go “too far” in reporting?

 You will learn about the different types of news stories and the elements and composition of a newspaper that influences the response of the audience.
 Throughout the unit, you will learn and refine strategies to gather information for a news or sports story then draft, revise and publish a news story as you analyze the strategies and dilemmas of the reporter(s) profiled in the texts.
 You will demonstrate your understanding of what makes a “good” news story by learning and practicing critique and feedback of peer work.

 In this second unit of the course, you will learn interviewing techniques to gain information to tell an authentic story.
 The central questions of the unit include:

 As unbiased journalists, how do we help people tell their stories?